k-katarzyna/Lead_Conversion_Probability/README.md

 * highly imbalanced classes,
 * a large number of missing values,
 * various data types,
-* some variables with unknown meanings.
+* some variables with unknown meaning.

 ### The goal
-The primary task involves **predicting the probability of loan disbursal**, with the evaluation metric being **ROC_AUC**.
+The primary task involves **predicting the probability of loan disbursal**, with the evaluation metric being **ROC AUC**.
 Narrowing down potential customers to a smaller group with a high probability of loan approval will enable the bank to operate more efficiently in increasing its conversion rate.

 As a subsequent step, the classification skills of the tested models were also determined by applying different discrimination thresholds.